 Health Benefits of Watermelon

-The watermelon’s composition is like other melons, although it contains less vitamin C, folates, iron, and potassium, and more beta-carotene (provitamin A), vitamin B1, and vitamin B6.
+The watermelon’s composition is like other melons, although it contains less vitamin C, folates, iron, and potassium and more beta-carotene (provitamin A), vitamin B1, and vitamin B6.
 Its properties are analogous to other melons: hydrating, remineralizing, alkalizing, diuretic, and laxative.
 Watermelon may be even more diuretic than other melons.

-Watermelon is indicated for disorders involving the kidneys and the urinary tract (kidney failure, kidney stones, infection) and whenever a depurant treatment is called to remove toxins from the blood.
+The health benefits of watermelon are indicated for disorders involving the kidneys and the urinary tract (kidney failure, kidney stones, infection) and whenever a depurant treatment is called to remove toxins from the blood.
 Treatment with watermelon may be done by alternating the fresh fruit with its juice, which is better tolerated in the stomach.

 People with diabetes tolerate watermelon well because of its low sugar content.
 Since it only provides 32 kcal/100 grams and produces an immediate sensation of satiety, it is beneficial in weight-loss treatments.